Vedant Singh

 Rise Global Winner

-Selected as a Rise Global Winner by Schmidt Futures for developing a gamified app to promote Sanskrit language preservation and facilitate easy learning.
+Selected as a Rise Global Winner by Schmidt Futures for developing a gamified app to promote Sanskrit language preservation and make it easy to learn.

 Salus — YC W26